fommil/hsinspect/README.md

 Inspect `.hs` files using the ghc api.

-The goal is to provide a very lightweight (zero dependency) command line interface over the [`ghc`](http://hackage.haskell.org/package/ghc) api for use by text editors such as [`haskell-tng`](https://gitlab.com/tseenshe/haskell-tng.el).
+Provides a very lightweight (zero dependency) command line interface over the [`ghc`](http://hackage.haskell.org/package/ghc) api for use by text editors.

 ## Features